SamiaTouileb/NERDz/README.md

 - **PER**: all person names, including fictional characters.

-- **GPE**: denotes mainly countries, but comprisesall entities with parliamentary-like governing systems.
+- **GPE**: denotes mainly countries, but comprises all entities with parliamentary-like governing systems.
 This means that states and cities are also GPEs.

 - **ORG**: represent companies, organisations, and institutions.
 This includes political parties and football clubs.